|The Pinecone General, circa 2016,|

 I should also mention that after my last deal with the Devil, I'm required to continuously lament my single-pringle status lest I lose my soul.
 Even if I get a girlfriend (this in spite of the fact that I'm perfectly undateable), I must continue lamenting.
 That way, my parents won't suspect a thing, and won't get to disapprove of my significant other.
 They really would, too.
 They tend to disapprove of my dreams.
 Like being a writer, or writing official Spider-Man YA novels for Marvel, or getting a tattoo, or getting a motorbike, or even getting a hat.
 (I don't know why, but my parents hate it when I buy another overpriced beanie.)

-If you want to find me, I'm often in my writing cave (my bedroom), or my public writing cave (my college library), or perhaps playing Bejeweled on my iPhone and listening to Pandora because I'm mentally stuck at age 17 and those were all super-hot back then in 2010.
+If you want to find me, I'm often in my writing cave (my bedroom), or perhaps playing Bejeweled on my iPhone and listening to Pandora because I'm mentally stuck at age 17 and those were all super-hot back then in 2010.
 (This, I think, is another reason why I don't have Netflix - I'm just too behind the times.)
 And because of my lingering mistrust of real people, whom my parents have trained me to fear because they (my parents, I mean) think I'm too "different."

 Believe it or not, none of my writing has ever been produced under the influence.
-I've somehow never had alcohol or weed in my life (I don't even know what the latter smells like, but I'm told it reeks to high hell), and the one time I ever had any kind of drugs, I was fifteen, I'd broken my leg, and they were painkillers that wrecked my digestion for a week and put me in major withdrawal every time my parents tried to wean me off them.
+I've somehow never had alcohol or weed in my life, and the one time I ever had any kind of drugs, I was fifteen, I'd broken my leg, and they were painkillers that wrecked my digestion for a week and put me in major withdrawal every time my parents tried to wean me off them.
 (And they were supposed to be for kids.
 This is why I don't trust Big Pharma.)

 And thus concludeth my overlong bio page...for now.